Machine Vision Systems

 What is machine vision?

-Industrial vision systems rely on hardware (cameras) and software (such as our own GenVis) to capture and interpret images from an appropriately lit industrial environment.
+Industrial vision systems rely on hardware (cameras) and software (such as our own GenVis and RoboVis) to capture and interpret images from an appropriately lit industrial environment.
 When the software automatically detects errors or mistakes on a product being manufactured as part of an industrial process, it will stop the product from entering the supply chain by interrupting the manufacturing process to remove or correct the product.
 Alternatively, it can detect certain shapes and instruct a robot to act on them.
 Typical examples would include inspection of labels or picking and placing a component onto a conveyor.
 Machine vision components and products are also used in the security world and increasingly in automatic driving vehicles and in driver assistance systems.

 Machine vision technology can also be used to count, calibrate, test, monitor and collect data.
 These are often repetitive tasks requiring thousands of checks per hour or even minute.
 Vision systems are designed to be far better at this than people for obvious reasons such as they are more accurate than a human, measuring against agreed parameters much more reliably.
 The end outcome is increased efficiency, faster processes, better compliance and reduced errors leading ultimately to savings and increased profitability.